-Pocharam wildlife sanctuary is just about 15 km’s from Medak.
+Pocharam Wildlife Sanctuary is just about 15 km’s from Medak.
 It is named after the Lake it is located next to.
 Rich in flora and fauna it used to be the hunting ground for the Nizam’s and was later declared a wildlife sanctuary.
-I wonder if they could hunt anything other than deer’s.
+I wonder if they could hunt anything other than deer.
 As the boards show leopards and tigers on their wildlife list, but they are obviously not there in this small jungle so close to the human habitation.

 Pocharam Wildlife Sanctuary and Dam